 Although cucumbers have a mild scent to humans, there is something about their odor that cockroaches hate.
 Scientists are still unsure why cockroaches are repelled by the scent of cucumber or what compound makes them behave that way.

-However, you do not need to know why cucumbers repel cockroaches, just that they work.
+But we don’t really need to know why cucumbers repel cockroaches – just that they work.

 5 – Hedge Apples

-Hedge apples, also known as osage oranges, are neither apples or oranges.
+Hedge apples, also known as osage oranges, are neither apples nor oranges.
 This distant relative of the mulberry tree is not edible at all, despite its fruity nicknames.

 However, hedge apples have other uses besides food.
 Both the tree and the fruit are strong cockroach repellents.